lfr4704/to-do-list-osx/README.md

 # To-Do List

-Ruby on Rails application to manage tasks.
+Ruby on Rails application to manage tasks. -edit by luis to test git workflow

 ## Functionality